ThalerG/corrected_apFFT/README.md

-# Advanced Phase FFT Analysis with Nuttall Windowing
+# Corrected frequency analysis with double-window all-phase FFT

-This repository contains MATLAB and Python implementations for correcting peak location in frequency domain using all phase Fast Fourier Transform (FFT) and double windowing.
-The primary focus is on minimizing phase errors and aligning all components in phase for a given signal.
+This repository contains MATLAB and Python implementations for correcting peak location in frequency domain using all-phase Fast Fourier Transform (apFFT) and double-window.
+The primary focus is on minimizing phase errors and correcting fence effect and spectral leakage distortion.

 This repository is based on the following research paper: